Skip to main content

 Should I invest my HSA or use it for current expenses?

-If you can afford to pay medical expenses out of pocket, investing your HSA for long-term growth is optimal.
-The triple tax benefit makes an invested HSA potentially more valuable than a 401(k) or Roth IRA on a per-dollar basis.
-Keep receipts to reimburse yourself later.
+If you can cover medical bills out of pocket, investing your HSA for the long haul is the optimal play.
+That triple tax advantage makes every invested HSA dollar potentially more valuable than a dollar in your 401(k) or Roth IRA.
+Just hang onto those receipts so you can reimburse yourself later if needed.

 What happens to my HSA if I leave my HDHP?

-The HSA is yours permanently, regardless of your health plan or employment.
-You can still use existing funds for medical expenses and invest the balance.
+The account is yours forever, no matter what health plan you're on or where you work.
+You can still spend the existing balance on medical expenses and keep the money invested.
 You just can't make new contributions without qualifying HDHP coverage.